ewei068/pokestar/design.md

 * Aliases: `list`, `listpokemon`
 * Args:
 	* OPTIONAL `page`
+	* OPTIONAL `filterfield`
-	* OPTIONAL `filter`
+	* OPTIONAL `filtervalue`
 	* OPTIONAL `sort`
 	* OPTIONAL `sortOrder`
 * Functionality: Lists out up to 25 Pokemon owned by this player.
 This list will only show Pokemon ID, name, level, and type.
 Use `page`, `filter`, and `sort` to display a different subset of Pokemon.
-Filter will filter for name subset, while sort will sort based of TBD columns.
+Filter will filter a `filterfield` with equality to `filtervalue`.
+Right now, planned filters include shiny, name, species, and rarity. `sort` decides which field to sort on.
+Right now, planned fields include individual stats, individual ivs, iv total, level, and combat power.

 **Info**